YnotnA/Resources-Dynamic/README.md

 ### Message "Init"

-Used to retrieve all information concerning stellar objects, including their position and rotation at T0.
+Used to retrieve all information concerning stellar objects, including their position and rotation.

 #### Request :